History of GuidanceNGO

 - Counter misinformation in the educational community through genuine efforts that promote factual data in various sectors.
 Be of assistance to schools that are selflessly striving to better their delivery of educational services.

-GuidanceNGO advocates the dissemination of truthful information through seminars.
-These seminars are conducted to encourage growth and understanding among its attendees and to empower them in making critical choices as regards their futures.
+GuidanceNGO advocates the dissemination of truthful information through Webinars.
+These Webinars are conducted to encourage growth and understanding among its attendees and to empower them in making critical choices as regards their futures.

-The seminars are developed ensuring that the attendees remain attentive during its conduct.
-Also, the seminars employ creative and calculated techniques to encourage interaction.
+The Webinars are developed ensuring that the attendees remain attentive during its conduct.
+Also, the Webinars employ creative and calculated techniques to encourage interaction.

 The effort of GuidanceNGO has been made possible through the support of colleges and universities that subscribe to be featured or be advertised in Schoolguide Magazine.
-The management of Schoolguide Magazine redirects most of this fund to support the development of seminar materials and the transportation expenses of the volunteers who conduct the seminars in high schools.
+The management of Schoolguide Magazine redirects most of this fund to support the development of Webinar materials and the transportation expenses of the volunteers who conduct the Webinars in high schools.

 The fund allocated by Schoolguide Magazine to GuidanceNGO is not enough to cover the expenses incurred in conducting the Webinars.
 Ergo, GuidanceNGO seeks the support of the secondary schools in allowing Schoolguide and Paths Magazine to be sold to their students.
 Subscription to either magazine is also requested to raise additional funding.